opennetworkinglab/aether-docs/edge_deployment/sdfabric_deployment.rst

 Accessing the ONOS CLI
 """"""""""""""""""""""

-After setting up kubectl to access the TOST pods, run:
+After setting up kubectl to access the SD-Fabric pods, run:

 .. code-block:: sh

   $ kubectl get pods -n tost

-Pick a TOST pod, and make a port forward to it, then login to it with the ``onos`` CLI tool:
+Pick a SD-Fabric pod, and make a port forward to it, then login to it with the ``onos`` CLI tool:

 .. code-block:: sh